In detail: the counter contract

 .

-that makes Compact's standard library (CompactStandardLibrary
+makes Compact's standard library (CompactStandardLibrary

-) available in
+) available in this

 More interesting contracts can declare enumerations and structured types to be used in the ledger, multiple circuits (including unexported ones called only by other circuits in the contract), and the functions that manipulate private, off-chain state.
 You will learn much more about Midnight contracts in the next major section of this tutorial: the bulletin board example.